Saidiislam/Saidiislam/README.md

 <img width="55%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

 * 🧐   Interested in full stack.
-Recent focus on Infra.
+Recent focus on Spline.js.
 * 💼   Used to be a Software Engineer Intern at kaicomsol.com
 * 🎓   Diploma in Computer Science.
 GPA 3.90/4.0.
 * 💻   With 4 years' computer science and technology education and 1.5 years' development working experience.